algorodev/js-weather-app/README.md

 information efficiently.
 Built with HTML5, CSS3, and JavaScript, this app offers a sleek, responsive design that operates smoothly on both desktop and mobile browsers.
 Users can quickly view current weather conditions, forecasts, and temperature readings for multiple locations.
-The application provides live updates and detailed weather reports, including humidity, wind speed, and atmospheric pressure, all stored and updated directly in the browser for easy access and reference.
+The application provides live updates and detailed weather reports, including humidity, wind speed, all stored and updated directly in the browser for easy access and reference.

 ## Stack